IstvanGercsak/PlaceFinder-SecondMilestoneProject/Testing.md

 ##############################################################

 Todo List:
-- Description: The page working on specific resolutions

 - Testing User Stories
 - Test Scenarios for Non-functional testing
 - Tests in BDD format(How to test)
-- Reset button(documentation)
-- Contact Page
-- Reset button(functionality)
-- Contact Page
-- Set up the EmailJS
-- Explain commit
-- Mockups(Create new for the contact page and expand the existing one)

 ##############################################################